About The GLBT History Museum

 Amy Sueyoshi, associate dean of the College of Ethnic Studies at San Francisco State University.

-The Corner Gallery space features regularly changing shows displayed for one to four months.
-These small, focused exhibits often are mounted in conjunction with programs at the museum and frequently mark the anniversary of an organization or event that has played a significant role in the history of the GLBT community in Northern California.
+The Corner Gallery space features small, focused shows, often marking the anniversary of an organization or event that has played a significant role in the history of the GLBT community in Northern California.
+The exhibits partner community curators with museum professionals to create new perspectives on Bay Area queer history.

 The GLBT Historical Society and The GLBT History Museum have mounted or sponsored several exhibitions available for viewing on an ongoing basis on the Web: